Woman Pleads Guilty To Her Role In Scheme To Defraud IRS

-MINNEAPOLIS—Today in federal court, Cassidy McDaniel pleaded guilty to her role in a scheme to defraud the Internal Revenue Service (“IRS”) out of money by claiming tax refunds to which she was not entitled.
-McDaniel specifically pleaded guilty to one count of conspiracy to defraud the federal government.
-McDaniel, who was charged via an Information on May 2, 2012, entered her plea before United States District Judge Joan N. Ericksen.
+MINNEAPOLIS—Yesterday in federal court, Nunziata Williams pleaded guilty to her role in a scheme to defraud the Internal Revenue Service (“IRS”) out of money by claiming tax refunds to which she was not entitled.
+Williams specifically pleaded guilty to one count of conspiracy to defraud the federal government.
+Williams, who was charged via an Information on October 31, 2012, entered her plea before United States District Judge Joan N. Ericksen.

-Between February 17, 2011, and March 25, 2011, McDaniel received, via C and M Tax Preparation accounts, approximately $386,943.20 in fraudulently obtained 2010 federal income tax refunds.
-On February 17, 2011, McDaniel began transferring and withdrawing from those accounts portions of the refund money, for use by herself and other co-conspirators.
+Between February 17, 2011, and March 25, 2011, McDaniel received, via C and M Tax Preparation accounts, approximately $400,000 in fraudulently obtained 2010 federal income tax refunds.
+On February 17, 2011, McDaniel, at the direction of Williams, began transferring and withdrawing from those accounts portions of the refund money, including a transfer of $10,000 from the C and M Tax Preparation bank account to a bank account controlled by Williams.

 This case is the result of an investigation by the Internal Revenue Service-Criminal Investigation Division.
 It is being prosecuted by Assistant U.S. Attorney Karen B. Schommer.